Boxenite/Project-Files/README.md

 # Keys to Growth
 * Free for open source projects
 * can be used immediately inside companies and for individuals
+* A-ha moment - your development server is hooked up to a development database... that already has data in it! cloning also replicates the development db or allows you to connect to one development db shared by all clones